simproproject/simpro_app/README.md

 User guidelines are available at https://github.com/simproproject/simpro_app.git

 When using the results of this simulator in articles, books, videos, or any other mean, acknowledge the use making reference to:
 _M.
-Apetrii, A. Celletti, E. Efthymiopoulos, C. Gales, T. Vartolomei,
+Apetrii, A. Celletti, E. Efthymiopoulos, C. Gales, T. Vartolomei_,
 **Simulating a breakup event and propagating the orbits of space debris**,
 _Celestial Mechanics and Dynamical Astronomy 136 (5), 35._